Mohammed-Nasif/Memory-Card-Game/README.md

 ### ITI JavaScript ES5 Course Project

-##### Instructions
+---
+### Instructions:

 	- This Website is not responsive on all Screen Types so it's Recommended When you open it to adjust your Browser zoom Level Between (80%, 90%, 100%).
 It will looks nice when navBar shows all centered on the same line.

+	- If you want to run project locally please try to open the project with live server if it's available to load the style correctly.
+---

 ## Table of contents